Chorro/prozzie/docs/protocols/kafka.md

 ---

 # JSON/kafka
+You can send JSON data over kafka using `prozzie kafka produce` command, and check proper reception with `prozzie kafka produce`.

+Produce a valid JSON message is command user's responsibility; the command will not check that.

+For more details please see the [CLI](../cli/CLI) documentation.

-You can send JSON data over kafka using in-prozzie embedded kafka producer directly (or similar kafka client) to port 9092, and make sure to use the previously exported IP address in prozzie installation to consume from kafka:
+You can also send JSON data over kafka using in-prozzie embedded kafka producer directly (or similar kafka client) to port 9092, and make sure to use the previously exported IP address in prozzie installation to consume from kafka: